Home > AGA Leadership > Initiatives & Programs > GI Clinical Trialists Bootcamp

 Cedar-Sinai Medical Center

-This program is supported by an educational grant from AbbVie Inc.; Amgen; Bristol-Myers Squibb Company; Genentech, a member of the Roche Group; Janssen Biotech, Inc., administered by Janssen Scientific Affairs, LLC; and Takeda Pharmaceuticals U.S.A., Inc., and a quality improvement grant from Pfizer Inc.
+The program was originally established through independent educational grants from AbbVie Inc.; Amgen; Bristol Myers Squibb Company; Genentech, a member of the Roche Group; Janssen Biotech, Inc., administered by Janssen Scientific Affairs, LLC; and Takeda Pharmaceuticals U.S.A., Inc., and a quality improvement grant from Pfizer Inc.

 Guideline: